Takeru Satoh

 Takeru Satoh (佐藤 健, Satō Takeru) is a Japanese actor.
 He is best known for his leading role as Ryotaro Nogami in the Kamen Rider Den-O franchise, and as Himura Kenshin in the live-action Rurouni Kenshin film and its sequels.
+In 2025, he starred in and co-executive produced the musical drama Glass Heart for Netflix.

+Early life

-Satoh was born on 21 March 1989 in Iwatsuki-ku, Saitama.
+Satoh was born on March 21, 1989 in Iwatsuki-ku, Saitama.
 Satoh briefly worked as a child actor for three or four years, appearing in commercials and magazine photo shoots.
-After he entered higher grades in elementary school, he decided not to continue as a child actor due to a "shy personality".
+As he advanced in elementary school, Satoh decided not to pursue work as a child actor due to his "shy personality".
 He graduated from Koshigaya Kita High School, Saitama in 2007.
 In the same year, while shooting Kamen Rider Den-O, he was diagnosed with primary pneumothorax after complaining about pain in the left chest, and has since recovered.

 Career

 2006–2008: Early works

 Satoh was scouted by an agent from Amuse, Inc. in Harajuku in Tokyo when he was in senior high school, and made his debut in 2006.
 His first drama was Princess Princess D (TV Asahi) where he played the role of Toru Kouno.
 In 2007, he guest-starred in Shinigami no Ballad (Kentaroh Ishihara) and gained popularity in the seventeenth installment of the Kamen Rider series as Ryotaro Nogami.
 Satoh attributes the popularity of Den-O to its comedic timing.